Club Fat Ass is a grassroots sports events club. Our members host trail running and other “active lifestyle” events for fellow members.

 If you’re interested in hosting an event or serving on the Steering Committee, please contact us.

 Fat Ass events are an ultrarunning tradition.
 The tradition dates back to 1978 in California when Joe Oakes needed to come up with a 50-mile qualifying time for the Western States 100-mile Endurance Run.

 The only local distance event Joe could find was the 50 mile Christmas Relays which required a team of 7, so he entered himself in each of the 7 legs and attracted 10 teams to accompany his solo attempt.
 Organizing the relay was a chore, so the next year (1979) Joe simply invited anyone who wanted to run an informal 50-miler to join him.
 He called it the Fat Ass 50.

 The challenge of linking athletes with enthusiastic hosts of fun, low-key, free events became the genesis for Club Fat Ass.
 Club Fat Ass was founded in Vancouver, Canada in 2003.
-It welcomed it’s 1,000th member in March, 2015.
-As 2016 draws to a close, the Club has a membership of almost 2,000.
-You'll recognize a fellow Club member by the distinctive t-shirt they are wearing!
+The Club welcomed it’s 1,000th member in March, 2015 and doubled that by November, 2018.
+You’ll recognize a fellow Club member by the distinctive t-shirt they are wearing!